GeorgetteTanner/w-Wessim/README.md

 FASTA format.
 Must be indexed with faidx.

 * **Probe sequences:**
 These are the "probes" used in the BLAT alignment to define regions for w-Wessim to sequence.
 These can either be the sequences for exon capture kit hybridisation probes, or the sequences of real WES reads (recommended for more realistic read distributions from w-Wessim).
 Probe sequences for the Agilent SureSelect Human All Exon V4+UTRs kit can be downloaded from https://earray.chem.agilent.com/suredesign/index.htm and converted to FASTA format with the Prep\_Probe2Fa.py script from the orginal Wessim tool (http://sak042.github.io/Wessim/).
-Real WES reads (from the NCBI Sequence Read Archive, accession no. SRR2103613, captured with the Agilent SureSelect Human All Exon V5+UTRs kit) that have been quality and adapter trimmed by cutadapt and filtered for a BWA MEM mapping quality (when aligned to hg38) of 60, are provided as sample ERR2752113 from the European Nucleotide Archive (ftp://ftp.sra.ebi.ac.uk/vol1/ERA157/ERA1574375/fastq/real_wes_reads_probes.fastq.gz).
+Real WES reads (from the NCBI Sequence Read Archive, accession no. SRR2103613, captured with the Agilent SureSelect Human All Exon V5+UTRs kit) that have been quality and adapter trimmed by cutadapt and filtered for a high BWA MEM mapping quality, are provided as sample ERR2752113 from the European Nucleotide Archive (ftp://ftp.sra.ebi.ac.uk/vol1/ERA157/ERA1574375/fastq/real\_wes\_reads\_probes.fastq.gz).
 These will need to be converted from fastq to fasta format with:

 ```
 paste - - - - < file.fastq | cut -f 1,2 | sed 's/^@/>/' | tr "\t" "\n" > file.fa